MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - When you’re done writing a step, be sure to move the cursor outside of the text box to activate AutoSave.

-- Try to stick to one type of content (image, video, or 3D object) per step.
-Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
-Think about what type of content gets the point across best.

 ## Adding 3D content or media

 You can add 3D content and/or media to help operators complete a step.
 The following table shows the types of content you can add.